haddocking/haddock3-user-manual/src/docker-install.md

 Please follow the instructions you can find there: [https://www.docker.com/](https://www.docker.com/).

-## Installing HADDOCK3 from provided image
+## Installing the latest release of HADDOCK3 from provided image

 ```bash
 # Install the latest haddock3 version